j0kai/j0kai/README.md

 - 👋 Hi, I’m @j0kai
-- 👀 I’m interested in Game Engine Developement
+- 👀 I want to go into career in Game Engine Developement
-- 🌱 I’m currently learning C++, OpenGL, and 3D Modelling.
+- 🌱 I’m currently learning C++ and Graphical Programming with OpenGL.
+In the future, I plan to focus on learning scripting with languages such as Python, C#, or Lua; as well as learning some 3D modelling in Blender.